HewlettPackard/oneview-ansible/oneview-ansible.md

               # You can choose either volumeStoragePoolUri or volumeStoragePoolName to inform the Volume Storage Pool
               # volumeStoragePoolName: 'FST_CPG2'
               volumeStoragePoolUri: '/rest/storage-pools/30303437-3933-4753-4831-30335835524E'
+              # You can choose either volumeStorageSystemUri or volumeStorageSystemName to inform the Volume Storage
+              # System
+              # volumeStorageSystemName: 'ThreePAR7200-2127'
+              volumeStorageSystemUri: '/rest/storage-systems/TXQ1000307'
               lunType: 'Auto'
               storagePaths:
                 - isEnabled: true